azurecitadel/azurecitadel/content/arc/servers/hack/windows.md

 * Register the gateway to Azure
   * The created service principal requires admin consent

 ⚠️Do not re-use the service principal that has the "Azure Connected Machine Onboarding" role.
+You need to create a different appId and service principal for Windows Admin Center.

 Allow the Azure wizard to create a new app registration.
 This app will be called `WindowsAdminCenter-https://<fqdn>`.

 ![Register](/arc/servers/images/registerToAzure.png)

-⚠️ The app registration creation requires admin consent, and this is where you need to be Global Adminstrator or Privileged Role Administrator when you sign in to Azure on step 5.
+⚠️ The app registration creation requires admin consent, and this is where you need to be Global Administrator or Privileged Role Administrator when you sign in to Azure on step 5.

 ### Azure AD app